 Pull and convert¶

-In this scenario an automated process pulls data from live systems to the middleware system.
+In this scenario an automated process pulls data from the data sources to the middleware system.
 The middleware performs the conversion to OCDS and maintains a datastore in OCDS format.

 The key benefit of this approach is that the middleware system can store the change history.
-This is especially good when source systems do not maintain historic data.
+This is especially good when data sources do not maintain historic data.

-This approach might involve some changes to live systems to allow the middleware to pull data.
+This approach might involve some changes to data sources to allow the middleware to pull data.
 The middleware system merges and centralizes data in a single place.

 An important decision in the implementation is the frequency to pull data.
 If the frequency is low, there is a risk of losing the detail of individual changes.